The Virtual Currency Regulation Review: Canada

 v Collection of goods and services tax and harmonised sales tax with respect to virtual currency transactions

 There is currently no legislation indicating how to address the collection of goods and services tax and harmonised sales tax (GST/HST) in virtual currency transactions.
 The CRA's position on the characterisation of virtual currencies for GST/HST purposes is equally unclear.
-On 17 May 2019, the Department of Finance sought to clarify this issue by releasing draft legislation81 amending the Excise Tax Act (ETA)82 to include explicit reference to virtual currencies.
+On 17 May 2019, the Department of Finance sought to clarify this issue by releasing draft legislation123 amending the Excise Tax Act (ETA)124 to explicitly reference virtual currencies.
 The proposed amendment adds 'virtual payment instruments' to the definition of 'financial instruments' in Section 123(1) of the ETA, thus rendering any sale of the virtual currency or transaction involving virtual currencies as a form of payment exempt from GST/HST collection.
-If the draft legislation is enacted and adopted as proposed, the changes would be effective as of 18 May 2019.
+The 2021 federal budget confirmed the government's intention to proceed with the legislative proposals released on 17 May 2019.125 In particular, Bill C-30 made the aforementioned change to the definition of 'financial instruments'126 when it received royal assent and was enacted into law on 29 June 2021.127 The change to the definition of 'financial instruments' is effective as of 18 May 2019.

 2 While the province of Quebec has a separate Derivatives Act that regulates over-the-counter and exchange-traded derivatives, derivatives regulation in the remaining provinces is governed by the securities and, in certain provinces, commodities futures legislation.